Strophitus undulatus

 This species lives in a variety of freshwater habitat types, including rivers, streams, ponds, and lakes.
 It tolerates still water and low to moderate flow gradients, but usually not high flow areas.
 It lives in mud, sand, and gravel substrates.

 Like other freshwater mussels, this species releases larvae called glochidia, which must attach parasitically to a host organism, generally a fish, so they can develop into free-living juveniles.
 Some mussels release their glochidia inside a spongy, sticky mass called a conglutinate.
 The conglutinate sometimes resembles a prey item, such as a worm, which attracts the fish.
 When the fish bumps the conglutinate, it breaks apart and releases the glochidia, which attach to the fish.
 S. undulatus produces an interesting kind of conglutinate.
 It is whitish and rod-shaped, up to 7 millimeters long and contains around 12 glochidia.
 The glochidia of this species are larger than those of most other mussels, measuring up to almost 500 micrometers.
 The conglutinate moves by itself, making a pulsing motion.
 This may be caused by the swelling of the structure when it contacts the water.
 The motion helps to squeeze out the glochidia and it may help to attract fish hosts.
 Sometimes one of the glochidia will attach to a host while remaining attached to the conglutinate; in this case, the other glochidia in the structure may be dragged along with it and have an easier opportunity to parasitize the host.

 This mussel uses a wide variety of organisms as hosts, especially fish.
 It has been observed on black bullhead (Ameiurus melas), largemouth bass (Micropterus salmoides), green sunfish (Lepomis cyanellus), yellow perch (Perca flavescens), fathead minnow (Pimephales promelas), spotfin shiner (Cyprinella spiloptera), walleye (Stizostedion vitreum), bluegill (Lepomis macrochirus), longnose dace (Rhinichthys cataractae), fallfish (Semotilus corporalis), golden shiner (Notemigonus crysoleucas), slimy sculpin (Cottus cognatus), and many others.
 It can also use amphibians as hosts, such as the larva of the northern two-lined salamander (Eurycea bislineata), and red-spotted newt (Notophthalmus viridescens).
 It has been noted to parasitize species not native to the ecosystem, as well as an anadromous species.
 The glochidia of this mussel may very occasionally be able to develop without attaching to a host species.

-This common mussel has a wide range in North America, and its populations are stable in most areas.
+This mussel has a wide range in North America, and while its populations are stable in most areas, it may have been extirpated from the North Fork Holston River in Virginia.
+It is designated as state threatened in Iowa.